I. General Corporate Information.

 C. Property, Plant & Equipment and Depreciation

 ii.
-The acquisition cost includes the purchase price (excluding refundable taxes) and expenses directly attributable to the asset to bring it to the site and in the working condition for intended use.
+The acquisition cost includes the purchase price (excluding refundable taxes) and expenses directly attributable to the asset to bring it to the place of intended use and working condition.

 iii.
-Depreciation is provided in accordance with Schedule II of the Companies Act, 2013 in respect of the remaining useful life of the asset as far as the existing assets are concerned.
-In respect of additions, depreciation is provided on the basis of the useful life of the assets as prescribed by Schedule II of Companies Act, 2013.
+Depreciation is provided in accordance with Schedule II of the Companies Act, 2013 for the remaining useful life of the asset as far as the existing assets are concerned.
+With respect to additions, depreciation is provided on the basis of the useful life of the assets as prescribed by the said Schedule II.

 D. Investments